 “Here are two blankets for you, Muhammad.
 They are a bit old, but they can do you well, I hope.”

 “Oh, thanks, Mum!”
 Muhammad replied almost tearfully.

 On the way back from Tushki, the wind was strong– so strong that the mule could hardly move on.
 And the sky was dark, with no crescent, no star.
-And yet, when he was entering Azlu, Muhammad could not but take the nearest path to Itto’s home.
+And yet, when he was entering Azlu, Muhammad could not but take the nearest path to Yetto’s home.
 He saw her abode, and rode on to his shack.

 The strong wind moaned round the shack all night, and so Muhammad could not sleep.

 In the morning there was yet another problem, this time with the sun.
 On his way to the pasture where he was due to meet up with Issa, Muhammad saw three adults and five youngsters, and they were all blinking and sweating.
 He himself was sweating like a bull when he sat by Issa’s side on a sandy spot under an argan-tree.
-Muhammad was there to give his first lesson to Issa, and also to have a chance to look more closely at Itto’s home.
+Muhammad was there to give his first lesson to Issa, and also to have a chance to look more closely at Yetto’s home.